 Who are the fellows?

-Fellows are mid-career types who have demonstrated a commitment to educational or societal equity.
-They range from superintendents, directors, and exceptional teachers to innovative leaders coming from outside of the educational arena.
+Fellows are mid-career leaders who have demonstrated a commitment to educational and societal equity.
+They range from superintendents, directors, and exceptional teacher or non-profit leaders to other innovative leaders in the field of education.

 How many people are in each cohort?

 Equity Fellows cohorts range from 10 to 20 members.

 What does it mean to be an Equity Fellow?
 What responsibilities will I have?

 To be an Equity Fellow means that you will continue to fight for equity, particularly as it connects to educational equity.
 You will learn about and add to the discussion of the various factors that inform inequity, and you will create a strategy for addressing it in your context.

 No. It is important that Equity Fellows be current or emerging leaders.
 As such, they should be recognized with a nomination.

 How long is the application process open?